The St. Kilda and Western Islands Cruise

 With an amazing array of locations to visit as we aim for the dual world heritage site, we will be spoilt for choices of places to stop.
 Mull, the Small Isles, the Inner and Outer Hebrides will all beckon.
 With careful weather watching going on, it won’t be long before we are taking on the North Atlantic and aiming for St. Kilda.

-Subject to weather, we aim to spend time ashore exploring St. Kilda in between exploring some of Scotland’s amazing islands and, perhaps, a distillery!
+Subject to weather, we aim to spend time ashore exploring St. Kilda in between exploring some of Scotland’s amazing islands, spotting local wildlife and, perhaps, a distillery or two!

-Day Three to Six: Cruise to St. Kilda and the North Atlantic.
+Day Three to Six: Cruise to St. Kilda and the North Atlantic via the Outer Hebrides.

 Day Seven: Time ashore

-Day Eight to Ten: Cruise back towards our destination taking in amazing islands and possibly some distilleries
+Day Eight to Nine: Cruise back towards our destination taking in amazing islands, wildlife and possibly some distilleries.

-Day Twelve: Depart the yacht by 12 noon.
+Day Eleven: Depart the yacht by 12 noon.

 NOTE: